RESEARCH STARTER

 As a star athlete in two professional sports, Jackson was a major American celebrity.
 He had endorsement deals with AT&T, Cheerios, Nike, and Pepsi, earning approximately $5 million a year during the late 1980s and early 1990s.
 He was credited with increasing Nike’s sales from 80 million pairs of shoes in 1987 to 280 million in 1990 through his “Bo Knows” television advertisements in which he played not only baseball and football but also basketball, cricket, hockey, soccer, tennis, and even guitar alongside blues legend Bo Diddley.

 In 1990, Jackson returned to Auburn to complete his degree while his wife, Linda, attended graduate school.
 Linda Jackson received a doctorate in education in 1992, while her husband earned his degree in family and child development in 1995.
 The father of three children himself, Jackson tried for years to establish a relationship with his own father, succeeding only after he retired from sports.
 In 2007, he created the Bo Jackson Elite Sports Complex in Lockport, Illinois, near his home in Burr Ridge.
 Jackson also became involved in numerous causes devoted to education, including the Give Me a Chance Foundation, a nonprofit he founded in 2008.
 In 2009, he delivered the commencement speech at Auburn University.
-He was a 2011 recipient of the NCAA Silver Anniversary Reward from the National Collegiate Athletic Association (NCAA).
+He was a 2011 recipient of the Silver Anniversary Award from the National Collegiate Athletic Association (NCAA).

 Significance

-Jackson was inducted into the College Football Hall of Fame in 1998, and ESPN ranked him as the eighth best college football player ever.
+Jackson was inducted into the College Football Hall of Fame in 1998, and ESPN ranked him as the eighth-best college football player ever.
 He was the first American professional athlete to be an All-Star in two sports, playing in football’s Pro Bowl in 1990.
 Many observers felt that he could have had a Hall of Fame career in either baseball or football had he concentrated on one sport and avoided injuries.
 Jackson was one of the greatest all-around athletes ever in the United States.

 Bibliography